hexaxsoftwares/houx.js/README.md

 Details:
 Used to silence all error and debug warns within an individual widget.
-Every Hexax generated error will fall silently if set to a falsy value.
+Every Hexax generated error will fall silently if set to a falsy value with exceptions of errors generated from macros utilities in build function and through hyperscript.

-- `inheritAttrs`
+- `forwardAttrs`

 Type: `Boolean` | default: `true`

 Details:
-This option is used to disable attribute inheritance when a widget has only a single root element.
+This option is used to toggle attribute inheritance when a widget has only a single root element.
 When an element has only one  root  html element, hexax will try parsing down the attributes received from the consumer that does not match with params to the element by default.

-This functionality can be disabled by setting the `inheritAttrs` option to `false`
+This functionality can be disabled by setting the `forwardAttrs` option to `false`

-- `inheritSlots`
+- `forwardSlot`

 Type: `Boolean` | default: `true`

 Details:
-When a widget has a single root element with no `innerHtml` content, hexax will try parsing any children elememt received from the consumer as it's `innerHtml` content by default.
+When a widget has a single root element with no `innerHtml` content, hexax will try parsing any children elememt/default slots received from the consumer as it's `innerHtml` content by default.

-This behavior can be stoped by setting the `inheritSlots` option to `false`.
+This behavior can be stoped by setting the `forwardSlot` option to `false`.

 - `fallThrogh` `<Deprecated>`